JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

       y[i + 3] += x[i + j + 3] * c[j];
     }
   }
-  return input.output();
+  return y;
 }
 ```

-Again, we assume that the passed in vectors are already zero-padded and are of length which is a multiplicity of 4.
+Again, we assume that the passed-in vectors are already zero-padded and are of length which is a multiplicity of 4.

 Figure 3 shows how code from Listing 4 works.

 ![]({{ page.images | append: "LoopVectorizationVOL.svg" }}){: alt="Convolution via outer loop vectorization visualization."}
 _Figure {% increment figureId20220328 %}.
 Outer loop vectorization._

-Again, one frame corresponds to one inner loop iteration and again it shows which elements of the two vectors are multiplied.
+Again, one frame corresponds to one inner loop iteration and again it shows which elements of $x$ and $h$ are multiplied to compute $y[0]$.
 In a way, it can be thought of as multiplying each 4-element vector from $x$ by a scalar (one element from $c$).

-The result of multiplications within frames are summed up to produce 4 outputs in one iteration of the outer loop.
+The resulting 4-element vectors (results of multiplications within the frames) are summed up to produce 4 outputs in one iteration of the outer loop.

-So instead of computing 4 elements from the convolution sum (as in VIL), we compute 1 element from 4 convolution sums.
+So instead of computing 4 elements from the convolution sum in the inner loop (as in VIL), we compute 1 element from 4 convolution sums.
+In VIL we had 4 times fewer inner loop iterations, in VOL we have 4 times fewer outer loop iterations.

-Thus, VOL is no more optimal than VIL.
+Thus, VOL is not more optimal than VIL.

 This code is now easy to implement with SIMD instructions.